HUIXIN-TW/NotionSyncGCal/README.md

 - Step4: Complete the `notion_setting.json` in the `token_blank` folder, and then rename the folder `token_blank` with `token` (.gitignore will exclude files in this `token` folder to protect your sensitive information when you push your code to github.
 If you don't want to use github, you can still need to rename the folder but can ignore the reason why we do this)

-  - "notion*token": "Paste your Internal Integration Token which starts with `secret*...`",
+  - "notion_token": "Paste your Internal Integration Token which starts with `secret*...`",
     <img src="./assets/secrets.png" width="600" height="auto">

   - "urlroot": "https://www.notion.so/{YOURNOTIONNAME}/{databaseID}?XXXXX",
-  - "database_id": "look the same link, only paste databaseID",
     <img src="./assets/copylink.png" width="600" height="auto">

   - the following items is up to you.
 If you are the first time using terminal or python, I recommend you to use 1 or 2 fir "goforward_days".
 This mean that the code will synchromise the events from 1 day before to 2 days after today.
 If you are familar with python, you can change them as you want.